Islamham/IoT-Smart-Surveillance-Robot/README.md

 ## **Challenges & Solutions**
 **Website Development & Hosting:**

-- Migration to React: Initially began with Node.js and HTML but transitioned to React, altering our approach to server hosting and port assignment.
+- Migration to React: Initially began with HTML but transitioned to React, altering our approach to server hosting and port assignment.
 Found a solution by directly writing the port number to the JSON package file.

 - URL Redirection: Struggled with linking React.js files and thought of using Node.js for redirection.
 Initially used localhost for redirection.
 Overcame this challenge by leveraging react-router, transitioning fully to a React-based website.